IDCS-NTUT/IDCS/docs/uart_link.md

 **Metrics and logging**

 - Jetson: ``jetson.pi_uart_link`` logs track CRC failures, dropped frames, last-heard timestamps, missed heartbeat counts, and state transitions.
-By default it uses the same UART and baud as the gimbal RS485 link (``/dev/ttyTHS0`` at 38,400 baud) so it can be launched alongside the gimbal bridge with the same config file.
+By default it uses the same UART and baud as the gimbal RS485 link (``/dev/ttyTHS0`` at 38,400 baud) and the gimbal bridge embeds the Pi link so a single process owns the shared serial device.
 - Raspberry Pi: ``rpi.uart_service`` logs CRC failures and mode changes and applies rate limiting to protect the bus.
 Its CLI defaults to ``/dev/ttyUSB0`` to match ``rpi/manual_control.py`` for the USB RS485 dongle.